After Hurricane Sandy, the City of New York went to work to make the city’s infrastructure and facilities more resilient.

 Whatever categories you chose, it’s important to choose risk categories that mean something to your specific institution.
 If you’re not sure, D’Angelo suggests using mission and vision statements put out by your institution to identify potential risk categories to highlight.

-Since you can’t mitigate all risks, you need a way to prioritize risk mitigation measures.
+Since you can’t mitigate all risks, you need a way to prioritize risk mitigation and emergency preparedness measures.
 For that, D’Angelo uses a ranking model.

 He presented an example of a ranking model that ranked each identified risk based on three factors: probability, severity, and recoverability.
 Each of those three factors was measured based on subfactors.